tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * [invstrs_leadership.csv](Activities/08-Stu_Concat_Dataframes/Resources/invstrs_leadership.csv)

-Start the review by conducting a Q & A with the following questions:
+Start the review by conducting a Q&A with the following questions:

 * If you want to consolidate two DataFrames with the same columns into one DataFrame, which `concat` axis would you use?